0x-stan/voltron-gobblers/README.md

 ## How it works

-1. Users deposit their gobblers in Voltron.
+1. Users deposit their gobblers and goo in Voltron.
 2. Voltron will record the goo generated for each user, which is called `virtualBalance`.
 3. All the Goo stored in Voltron are used to mint new Gobblers with the `mintVoltronGobblers()` function, which can be called by anyone.
 4. New Gobblers in Voltron can be fairly distributed according to the proportion of the number of user's `virtualBalance`